William Deng Nhial: Return to Sudan

-In February 1965, William Deng decided to return to Khartoum and register SANU.
-The other SANU leaders, led by Aggrey Jadien, rejected Deng's proposal and instead decided to continue outside Khartoum until total "independence is achieved."
+In February 1965, William Deng decided to return to Khartoum and register the SANU.
+The other SANU leaders, led by Aggrey Jaden, rejected Deng's proposal and instead decided to continue outside Khartoum until total "independence is achieved."
 Thus causing a split of SANU into two factions, one inside Sudan and the other outside Sudan.
-William Deng organised and registered SANU inside Sudan, after which he became its President.
-Aggrey Jadein, on the other hand, became the leader of SANU outside.

-SANU was formally registered as a political party in Sudan following a rally in Omdurman on 11 April 1965, which was heavily attended by 20,000 Southern and Northern Sudanese in the Capital.

-The SANU and Southern Front, an organization which was formed in Khartoum by Southern Sudanese and led by Stanislaus Paysama, was not formally registered, but was politically operative.
-SANU was an active force in Sudanese politics for the next four years, advocating Federal system of government within united Sudan.
-The SANU in exile rejected Deng's moderated approach, and opted for separate independent Southern Sudan.
-The Southern Front, on their own, wanted a plebiscite to choose between autonomous rule, unity, federatl arrangement or secession.
+William Deng organised and registered the SANU inside Sudan, after which he became its president.
+Aggrey Jaden, on the other hand, became the leader of SANU outside.
+The SANU was formally registered as a political party in Sudan following a rally in Omdurman on 11 April 1965, which was attended by 20,000 southern and northern Sudanese.
+The SANU was an active force in Sudanese politics for the next four years, advocating Federal system of government within united Sudan.
+The SANU in exile rejected Deng's moderated approach, and opted for separate independent southern Sudan.